-- Less than 1% of the total number of outstanding shares of Common Stock of the Company on April 22, 2002. - (1) The number of shares beneficially owned by each director or executive officer is determined under rules promulgated by the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares as to which the individual has the sole or shared voting power or investment power and also any shares which the individual has the right to acquire within 60 days of April 22, 2002 through the exercise of any stock option or other right.
+- Less than 1% of the total number of outstanding shares of Common Stock of the Company on January 31, 2003. - (1) The number of shares beneficially owned by each director or executive officer is determined under rules promulgated by the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+Under such rules, beneficial ownership includes any shares as to which the individual has the sole or shared voting power or investment power and also any shares which the individual has the right to acquire within 60 days of January 31, 2003 through the exercise of any stock option or other right.
 Unless otherwise indicated, each person has sole investment and voting power (or shares such power with his or her spouse) with respect to the shares set forth in the following table.
-The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (2) The number of shares of Common Stock deemed outstanding for purposes of determining such percentages include 24,555,145 shares outstanding as of April 22, 2002 and any shares subject to issuance upon exercise of options or other rights held by the person in question that were exercisable on or within 60 days after April 22, 2002. - (3) Includes 8,169,094 shares of Common Stock held of record by the 1998 PC Connection Voting Trust and 15,000 shares held by Ms. Gallup's spouse, as to which Ms. Gallup disclaims beneficial ownership. - (4) Includes 8,169,094 shares of Common Stock held of record by the 1998 PC Connection Voting Trust. - (5) Includes 455,096 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Wilson has the right to acquire within 60 days after April 22, 2002. - (6) Includes 326,069 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Wilkins has the right to acquire within 60 days after April 22, 2002 and 300 shares held of record by Mr. Wilkins' children, as to which Mr. Wilkins disclaims beneficial ownership. - (7) Includes 285,837 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Beffa-Negrini has the right to acquire within 60 days after April 22, 2002. - (8) Includes 48,750 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Gavin has the right to acquire within 60 days after April 22, 2002.
+The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (2) The number of shares of Common Stock deemed outstanding for purposes of determining such percentages include 24,655,314 shares outstanding as of January 31, 2003 and any shares subject to issuance upon exercise of options or other rights held by the person in question that were exercisable on or within 60 days after January 31, 2003. - (3) Includes 8,169,094 shares of Common Stock held of record by the 1998 PC Connection Voting Trust and 15,000 shares held by Ms. Gallup's spouse, as to which Ms. Gallup disclaims beneficial ownership. - (4) Includes 8,169,094 shares of Common Stock held of record by the 1998 PC Connection Voting Trust. - (5) Includes 397,320 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Wilkins has the right to acquire within 60 days after January 31, 2003 and 300 shares held of record by Mr. Wilkins' children, as to which Mr. Wilkins disclaims beneficial ownership. - (6) Includes 229,900 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Beffa-Negrini has the right to acquire within 60 days after January 31, 2003. - (7) Includes 71,250 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Gavin has the right to acquire within 60 days after January 31, 2003. - (8) Consists of 100,000 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Koppel has the right to acquire within 60 days after January 31, 2003. - (9) Consists of 93,802 shares of Common Stock jointly owned by Mr. Wilson and his spouse.

-- (9) Consists of 74,000 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Murrer has the right to acquire within 60 days after April 22, 2002. - (10) Consists of 15,000 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Baxter has the right to acquire within 60 days after April 22, 2002, and 10,000 shares jointly owned by Mr. Baxter and his spouse. - (11) Includes 17,813 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Mousseau has the right to acquire within 60 days after April 22, 2002. - (12) Includes an aggregate of 1,222,565 shares of Common Stock issuable to the directors and executive officers upon exercise of outstanding stock options which they have the right to acquire within 60 days after April 22, 2002.
+- (10) Consists of 22,500 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Baxter has the right to acquire within 60 days after January 31, 2003, and 20,000 shares jointly owned by Mr. Baxter and his spouse. - (11) Includes 28,126 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Mousseau has the right to acquire within 60 days after January 31, 2003. - (12) Includes 500 shares of Common Stock issuable upon exercise of outstanding stock options which Mr. Baute has the right to acquire within 60 days after January 31, 2003. - (13) Includes an aggregate of 849,596 shares of Common Stock issuable to the directors and executive officers upon exercise of outstanding stock options which they have the right to acquire within 60 days after January 31, 2003.